 By Erik Reitan|

-This walkthrough provides you with an introduction to the Web development environment in Microsoft Visual Studio 2010 and in Microsoft Visual Web Developer Express.
+This walkthrough provides you with an introduction to the Web development environment in Microsoft Visual Studio 2013 and in Microsoft Visual Studio 2013 Express for Web.

 This walkthrough explains how to use the Visual Studio code editor to write code quickly while helping you avoid errors.